-See the Guide to Information Returns on pages 17 and 18 for the date other information returns are due to the recipient.
+See the Guide to Information Returns on pages 15 and 16 for the date other information returns are due to the recipient.

-You will meet the requirement to furnish the statement if it is properly addressed and mailed, or posted to a website, on or before the due date.
+You will meet the requirement to furnish the statement if it is properly addressed and mailed, or, with respect to electronic recipient statements, posted to a website, on or before the due date.
 If the regular due date falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.
 A business day is any day that is not a Saturday, Sunday, or legal holiday.

 Electronic recipient statements.
 If you are required to furnish a written statement (Copy B or an acceptable substitute) to a recipient, then you may furnish the statement electronically instead of on paper.
-This includes furnishing the statement to recipients of Forms 1098, 1098-E, 1098-T, 1099-A, B, C, CAP, DIV, H, INT, G, LTC, MISC, OID, PATR, Q, R, S, SA, 5498, 5498-ESA, and 5498-SA.
-It also includes Form W-2G (except for horse and dog racing, jai alai, sweepstakes, wagering pools,
+This includes furnishing the statement to recipients of Forms 1097-BTC, 1098, 1098-E, 1098-T, 1099-A, B, C, CAP, DIV, G, H, INT, K, LTC, MISC, OID, PATR, Q, R, S, SA, 3921, 3922, 5498, 5498-ESA, and 5498-SA.
+It also includes Form W-2G (except for horse and dog racing, jai alai, sweepstakes, wagering pools, and lotteries).